crowdfightcovid19/req-550-Syria/README.md

 # req-550-Syria
-Repository to host the code and results of request 550 coming from the Pax Syriana Foundation.
+This repository hosts the code and results of crowdfightCOVID-19 request 550 coming from the Pax Syriana Foundation.

-# Cite
+## Cite

 If you use the code or results of this repository, please cite: